184.108.40.206 Working credit depletion

 - thirdly, the person cannot deplete more than their available working credit balance.

-Example: John is a single person receiving NSA.
-He has commenced casual employment as a sales assistant earning $300.00 this instalment period, and has no income from other sources.
-He has accrued 500 working credits in the time he has been receiving NSA.
+Example: John is a single person receiving JSP.
+He has commenced casual employment as a sales assistant and is paid $300.00 this instalment period, and has no income from other sources.
+He has accrued 500 working credits in the time he has been receiving JSP.

 |Calculate depletion amount||

 |Calculate effect on working credit balance||NEW working credit balance = old balance (500) − depletion amount (150)||= 350|

 Exception: The person may have a different rate of income part way through the instalment period or may deplete their working credit balance to nil.
 In this case a DAILY calculation of the working credit depletion needs to be done, as well as a daily rate calculation of the person's entitlement to payment.
 For a comprehensive daily calculation example see 18.104.22.168.

 Act reference: SSAct section 1073F Working out accruals and depletions of working credit for social security beneficiaries, section 1073H Working out accruals and depletions of working credit for social security pensioners

 The total ordinary income that would have been applied to the income test is reduced in fortnights in which working credit depletion occurs.
 The amount by which total ordinary income is reduced is the working credit depletion amount, converted to a yearly or fortnightly basis as applicable to the recipient's payment for each day.